SirEthanator/Quickshell-WIP/doc/Configuration.md

 Defines what colour scheme should be used.

+Type: String

-Type: "everforest" | "catMocha" | "rosePine"
+Constraints: Must be one of: "everforest" | "catMocha" | "rosePine"

 Default: `"everforest"`